-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Thursday, July 20, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Thursday, July 20, 2017.

 You’re forming a new business.
 You already have an idea for a name, and you know that it’s important to register it properly so that no one else can use it.